Breast implants brought joy then pain to UK woman

 Over the next three years, she says she suffered from shooting pains in her chest and under her arm, difficulties breathing, excruciating neck and back pain and other symptoms that doctors could not explain.

-She says she was repeatedly hospitalized and off work for weeks at a time.
+She says she was repeatedly hospitalised and off work for weeks at a time.
 She left her job as an advertising sales manager because she felt unable to cope.

 RUPTURE